aimannajjar/research-mt-arabic-english-harmonizer/README.md

 4. Extract features where same lemma maps to different English forms (Class 2)
 5. Train an SVM model using data from step 3 and step 4

-The following sequence of commands perform the steps above, we are using the same paralal corpus and English LM to train our harmonizer, but a different data set can be also used to train the harmonizer:
+The following sequence of commands perform the steps above, we are using the same parallal corpus and English LM to train our harmonizer, but a different data set can be also used to train the harmonizer:
 ```
-# Start a project root dir
+# Start at project root dir
 cd harmonizer

 ## Analyze Arabic side of text